mild-blue/txmatching/documentation/README.md

 ```text
 DPB1*02:02 MFI 100 (average negative MFI), cutoff 2000
 ```
+We suppose that the positive MFI is caused by the second chain, so we do not consider this positive value for the mixed `DPB1*02:02` chain.

 Pay attention that a similar mixed chain, `DPB1*01:05`, but for the antibody `DP*[04:01;01:05]`, is not parsed through this antibody but